geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Warned by approaching night, with slackened rein
 They urge their steeds some friendly roof to gain,
 At length they reached the confines of the wood
-Where, on a hill, an ancient Castle stood ;
+Where, on a hill, an ancient Castle stood;
 With high embattled towers, and turrets crown'd,
 By massy walls enclosed, and moated round.
 Cheered at the sight, they checked each weary horse,